December 14th 2017 – By: William Larsen – Civilians News – “News For All Views”

 – How Meth-Amphetamine Ruined A Neighborhood –

-I used to run outside a lot, back when I was in Portland, it was like a weekly ritual.
-Every Wednesday, when school was out, I would go outside to run at the local high school, off of 82nd avenue.
-In fact, it was not far from this exact location, where 2 men were brutally stabbed to death, riding the public transportation system, only 2 months after I left.
-This area of Portland, was more reminiscent of Philadelphia, or Detroit and exemplified every sense of gentrification (and reverse gentrification), that a city could entertain.
-Portland, Oregon.
-82nd Avenue.
+I used to run a lot in Oregon, it was like my weekly ritual.
+Every Wednesday, when school was out, I’d go outside and run at the local high school.
+I’d get out of the house and I’d run on the track, right off of 82nd Avenue.
+Oddly enough, not far from this exact location, 2 men were brutally stabbed to death, while riding on public transit, only 2 months after I left.

-The high school where I would run, had barbed wire fences surrounding it….. almost like a prison.
+It was just different there.
+As an example of this, the local high school, where I would run, had barbed wire fences surrounding it….. almost like a prison.

-Every time I ran there, I would think to myself, “I bet at least one kid has seriously injured himself, trying to hop those fences.”
+Every time I ran there, I would think to myself, “I bet at least one kid has seriously gotten hurt, trying to hop this fence.”

-In fact, I’d bet my journalistic credibility, that many children have been injured on that city block…..
-82nd Avenue, Portland, Oregon.
+In fact, I’d bet many children have been hurt on this city block….

-But this was my dilemma…… While the local high school, had barbed wire fences, likely to deter local addicts from stealing track equipment……. it was hard to tell if the school was to blame for the inappropriately placed barbed wire, or the neighborhood itself…..
+But this was my dilemma…… While the local high school, had barbed wire fences surrounding it, likely to deter local addicts from stealing track equipment……. it was hard to tell if the school was to blame, or the neighborhood itself…..

-This was because rather frequently, during my walk to the high school, to run my weekly ritual….
-I’d encounter Methamphetamine needles littered all over the sidewalk.
+This was because rather frequently, during my walk to the high school… I’d encounter Methamphetamine needles, littered all over the sidewalk.

-While this might not be the most uncommon occurrence, or the most controversial subject matter, it was still startling (to me) for a number of reasons.
-In fact, it bothered me so much, that it became something I won’t soon forget.
+While this might not be the most uncommon occurrence, or the most controversial subject matter, it was still startling to me, for a variety of reasons.
 This stuck with me, even here in NYC, where these types of things also do occur, and where I hope to one day become further involved in national politics.
-In fact, largely due to this experience, I now feel as though it’s somewhat my obligation, to bring up these issues.
+In fact, largely due to this experience, I now feel as though… it’s somewhat my obligation to bring up these issues.

 However, that’s also where this issue becomes increasingly complicated, “culturally speaking.”

-Maybe littering the sidewalk with hypodermic needles, long ago needed to be considered a crime worthy of an instant prison sentence.
-Or maybe, police needed to set aside their fears, in order to patrol this very street altogether…..
-This remains to be seen.
+Maybe littering needles…. long ago should’ve been considered, “an instant trip to prison.”
+Furthermore, perhaps police needed to set aside their own fears, in order to patrol this city block altogether…. this remains to be seen.

-Nevertheless, the reason this bothered me so much, was actually far worse…..
+Nevertheless, the reason it bothered me so much, was actually worse…..

-2 blocks from this site, where I photographed these needles, was a local park, where children often practiced little league soccer.
-Worse yet, often times these same addicts, more than likely littering these very same needles, rested and slept, in that park.
+2 blocks from this site, where I photographed those needles, was a park where kids came to play soccer.
+Worse yet, these same addicts whom presumably had been littering the needles, often slept in that same park.

-For these reasons, I later called the local hospital, to see if any children, “had perhaps slid into a hypodermic needle,” while playing at this park…. perhaps during one such soccer practice.
-The hospital simply replied, “they could not divulge this information to the public,” but they then recommended to call local police, to further inquire.
+For this reason, I called the local hospital, to see if any children had perhaps slid into a hypodermic needle?
+Presumably, while playing soccer at the park.
+Nevertheless, the hospital replied; “they could not divulge this information to the public,” but then recommended I inquire with local police.

-So, I called local police authorities and asked again, “have any children, perhaps been injured by the increasing amount of hypodermic needles, for which I keep seeing littered along the sidewalk and grass, off of 82nd avenue?
-Because there’s children playing soccer there 5 days a week!”
+So I called the local police station and asked again, “have any children, perhaps been injured by hypodermic needles, littered off of 82nd avenue?
+Civilians News wants to know, and there’s children playing soccer there 5 days a week.”

-Maybe, not one single child had ever slid into a hypodermic needle, littered off of 82nd avenue.
+Maybe, not one single kid…. had ever slid into a hypodermic needle, littered off of 82nd avenue.
 Or maybe, one or 2 had…..
-I don’t know and apparently have no way of finding out.
-However, one evening, this past March, I again wrote, “detective Simpson of the Portland PD,” a very strongly worded letter, concerning my thoughts on this very subject…. (to which he also, did not to reply.)
+I don’t know and apparently I have no way of finding out.
+However, in March of 2017, I wrote Detective Simpson (of the Portland PD), about the dangers of that soccer field…. (to which he also, did not reply.)

-Pete Simpson, didn’t even set aside a moment of his time, to reply to my emails.
-This was particularly troubling as a journalist, because he didn’t take my emails seriously, despite the fact that Comedy Central is now mocking me, “as fake news……” However, you can see Pete had plenty of time to post meme’s and snicker about his job on Twitter.
+In fact, Pete Simpson didn’t take one moment of his time, to reply to my emails.
+This was particularly troubling, as a journalist, because he didn’t take my emails seriously, despite Comedy Central now mocking my blog as, “fake news……” Nevertheless, you can see Pete had plenty of time to post meme’s and snicker about his job, on Twitter.

-I hoped to gather more data, before posting this story, but since Pete was too busy posting Batman memes on Twitter, I figured now was a good time to talk about it.
+I hoped to gather more data, before posting this story, but since Officer Simpson was too busy posting Batman memes on Twitter, I figured now… was a good time to talk about it.

-And that lead me to the root of the problem…..
+And that led me to the root of the problem…..

-This issue, is just as much about, “the future of culture,” as it is, “the crime itself.”
-Actually, in many ways, this is culturally systemic…… Furthermore, in my opinion, the real issue here, (especially when it comes to things of this nature) has become, “talking about the issue itself.”
+This issue, is just as much about the future of our culture, as it is, “the actual crime itself.”
+Actually, in many ways, this is a culturally systemic problem…… Furthermore, the real issue here, (especially when it comes to things of this nature) is talking about the issue itself.

 Similarly, I find many police officers ALSO shy away from these types of issues.
-I believe this is often due to the officer’s themselves and their personal beliefs and fears… In turn, this often creates a circumstance, which leaves children vulnerable because police officers favor their own personal security, over the protection of neighborhoods like 82nd Avenue…
+I believe this is often due to the officer’s themselves and their personal beliefs and fears… In turn, this creates a circumstance that leaves children vulnerable, due to officers favoring their own personal security, over the protection of neighborhoods, like 82nd Avenue…

 -William Larsen, Civilians News.